jcmf/glulx-strings/README.md

 simple heuristics to greatly cut down on the amount of noise, if you even care, which you probably don't that much really.
 Though, if you do, by all means read on, because I'm going to talk about it in more detail below.
+If you care about how the noise reduction heuristics work, I mean.
+If all you care about is that there is less noise than there would have been otherwise, you don't need to read anything, it just works.
+I mean it's not perfect, there's still some noise.

-My first few drafts of this idea were in Python (and you can still find a working version here, in glulx-strings.py), but it occurred to me that it would be way better to do this in Javascript, because I am assuming that you are probably a human being and most human beings do not know off the top of their heads how to run a Python
+My first few drafts of this idea were in Python (and you can still find a working version here, in `glulx-strings.py`), but it occurred to me that it would be way better to do this in Javascript, because I am assuming that you are probably a human being and most human beings do not know off the top of their heads how to run a Python